vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step1.md

 ### 1. Setup GitLab Account

-If you do not already have a GitLab account, create one by visiting https://gitlab.com/
+If you do not already have a GitLab account, create one by visiting https://about.gitlab.com/pricing/ and selecting `Start Now` under Developer (should be $0)

 Sign up for an account with
 ```
-username: first-last-slalom
+username: firstname-lastname-slalom
 email: Slalom email
 password: something secure that you will remember
 ```